 Eating local is about bringing communities closer to the roots of our food production systems, nourishing not only the belly, but also our relationships with one another and the land that sustains us.
-All funds raised go directly to fighting hunger and increasing local food production in Richmond through a wide range of community programs, research, and advocacy.
+All funds raised go directly to inspiring a robust Richmond food system through education, advocacy, and community building initiatives.

 Why eat local?

 “Eating locally isn’t just a fad like the various diets advertised on late-night TV—it may be one of the most important ways we save ourselves and the planet.”

 - Sustains.
 Buying local sustains both local livelihoods and our environment.
 It helps small family farms stay on the land, and reduces supply chain carbon emissions.

 - Delights.
 Local produce is packed with nutrition and flavour due to freshness and optimum ripeness.
 Keep an eye out for seasonal surprises to expand your palate.

 - Connects.
 Farmer’s markets are a fruitful forum for cultivating connections between neighbours, farmers, the land, and seasons.

 - Empowers.
 Community members have the opportunity to influence how our food is produced and distributed.